crafter999/setmytime/README.md

 # syncmytime

+This package will sync and **set** the date of any Unix system.

+# Few words
-Ultra accurate (0.01s) system date Synchronization using multiple NTP public servers for Unix machines.
+Ultra accurate (0.01s) system date synchronization from multiple NTP public servers.
 The server part is written in Typescript (Node.js) and the "date setting" part in C using the system call `clock_settime`.
 This project has 0 dependencies.